ksalzke/synced-preferences-for-omnifocus/README.md

 # About

-This is an Omni Automation plug-in bundle for OmniFocus that is intended to allow preferences for other plugins to be synced between devices.
+This is an Omni Automation plug-in bundle for OmniFocus that is intended to allow preferences for other plug-ins to be synced between devices.

 There is an existing [`Preferences`](https://omni-automation.com/shared/preferences.html) class in the OmniFocus API, however these preferences are local to the device.